Synchronized CTL over One-Counter Automata: Preliminaries

 A \emph{linear set} is a set of the form $\lin(B,P)=\{\vec{b}+\lambda_1 \vec{p_1}+\ldots \lambda_k\vec{p_k}\mid \vec{b}\in B,\ \lambda_1\ldots,\lambda_k\in \bbN\}$ where $B\subseteq \bbN^d$ is a finite \emph{basis} and $P=\{\vec{p_1},\ldots ,\vec{p_k}\}\subseteq \bbN^d$ are the \emph{periods}.
 A \emph{semilinear set} is then a finite union of linear sets.
 A fundamental result about PA~\cite{ginsburg1964bounded} is that the sets definable in PA are exactly the semilinear sets, and moreover, one can effectively obtain from a PA formula $\phi$ a description of the semilinear set satisfying a formula $\phi$, and vice versa.

 \begin{observation} In dimension $1$, semilinear sets are finite unions of arithmetic progressions.
-By taking the $\lcm$ of the periods of the progressions and modifying the basis accordingly, we can assume a uniform period.
-That is, a semilinear set $S\subseteq \bbN$ is $\lin(B,\{p\})$ for effectively computable $B\subseteq \bbN$ and $p\in \bbN$. \end{observation}
+By taking the $\lcm$ of the (nonzero) periods of the progressions and modifying the basis accordingly, we can assume a uniform nonzero period, and an additional finite set (corresponding to the zero period).
+That is, a semilinear set $S\subseteq \bbN$ is $\lin(B,\{p\})\cup C$ for effectively computable finite sets $B,C\subseteq \bbN$ and $p\in \bbN$. \end{observation}